Workshops and Meetings for Conservation Professionals

 - What are the required next steps to ensure effective implementation of the master plan?

 In October–November 2009, the GCI collaborated with SEAMEO-SPAFA to organize and deliver a second, two-week field workshop at the historic settlement of Chiang Saen (Chiang Rai Province), along the Mekong River and within the Golden Triangle area of northern Thailand.
 Both the Fine Arts Department (Ministry of Culture, Thailand) and the Municipality of Chiang Saen participated in the workshop's operation.
-"Conserving Heritage in Southeast Asian Cities: Planning for Continuity and Change," focused on archaeological heritage in urban contexts and participatory planning practices for making conservation decisions.
+"Conserving Heritage in Asian Cities: Planning for Continuity and Change," focused on archaeological heritage in urban contexts and participatory planning practices for making conservation decisions.
 It was held in the small city of Chiang Saen, Thailand, October 31–November 14, 2009.

 The workshop provided a structured framework to explore international principles and methodologies regarding the conservation and management of archaeological and historic sites, and focused on the following conservation issues: